• Free Tours

 If you feel the guide did a poor job you can just walk away with no obligation.

-It has to be said, the guide does their utmost on tour to make sure their guests have a great time.
+It has to be said, that the guide does their utmost on tour to make sure their guests have a great time.

 Gorka and I started Runner Bean Tours in 2010 when there was no other Free Tour in Barcelona.